Reavershark/LOVERPG/README.md

 # LOVERPG
-A FFV inspired game that focusses on online Party vs Party gameplay, powered bu the LÖVE 2D engine.
+A FFV inspired game that focusses on online Party vs Party gameplay, powered by the LÖVE 2D engine.

 Credits: